novoalab/nanoRMS/README.md

 OGUZHAN CODE HERE

-## Predicting RNA modification stoichiometry using Nanopolish resquiggling
+## Predict RNA modification stoichiometry using Nanopolish resquiggling

 This version is deprecated.
 If you still wish to use it, you can find the details and code [here](https://github.com/novoalab/nanoRMS/blob/master/README_nanoRMS_nanopolish.md)

-## Predicting RNA modification stoichiometry using Tombo resquiggling
+## Predict RNA modification stoichiometry using Tombo resquiggling

 TO BE COMPLETED